 The stream was just 10 seconds behind our television.
 Unlike the iOS app it wasn't possible to pause playback, which seemed an odd omission to us.

 As with the iPhone, you should be wary about streaming data via your Mac if you have limited data on your broadband contract.
+However unlike with the iOS app, you can manually select the stream quality by hovering over the HD icon and selecting a suitable bitrate (the higher it is, the better quality it'll be).

 Enjoy the tennis.